MStokluska/Graphback-Tutorial/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [Knex](http://knexjs.org/)

-However, if you only would like to see how easy it can be to spoon up a GraphQL server without any extras.
-I will explain everything you need to know in this tutorial.
+However, if you only would like to see how easy it can be to create a GraphQL server, I will explain everything you need to know in this tutorial.

 ## Let's start!

 - Our very first step is going to be installing Docker.
 Just follow the steps from [here](https://runnable.com/docker/getting-started/).
 To give you a brief on Docker, it is a platform that allows building containers that can contain libraries that are required for an application to start.
-For example, we are going to use Docker as our Postgre SQL provider.
+For example, we are going to use Docker as our PostgreSQL provider.
 Without Docker, you would need to install entire Postgre SQL server on your local machine and then set it up.
 With docker, all you do is downloading an image of ready to go, out of the box - Postgres!

 - Once done, to double-check if your docker was installed correctly type:
 ```sh